eclipse-archived/codewind-docs/docs/_documentations/remote-codewind-overview.md

 # Overview: Using Codewind remotely

-Codewind can be used in one of three ways - [locally](./gettingstarted.html), [hosted](./che-installinfo.html) as an application on a cloud, or remotely.
-By using Codewind remotely, you can develop your code locally, but build and run your application in the cloud.
-Remote use of Codewind frees up your desktop resources, using the cloud's resources to build and run applications.
+Codewind can be used in one of three ways - [locally](./gettingstarted.html), [hosted](./che-installinfo.html) as an application on the cloud, or remotely.

+By **deploying and using Codewind remotely**, you can **develop your code locally** using your local Codewind installation, but **build and run your application in the cloud**.
+Remote use of Codewind frees up desktop resources, using the cloud's resources to build and run applications.

-Follow the instructions to get started with using Codewind remotely.
+Follow the instructions to get started with **using Codewind remotely**.
 This will guide you through:

 1. Configuring your local IDE's Codewind extension to connect to Codewind in the cloud
 2. Registering all necessary security parameters
 3. Creating a new project that builds and runs in the cloud
 4. Building and running an existing project in the cloud

+**Note: Deploying Codewind remotely** Before using Codewind remotely, Codewind must be deployed to the cloud.
+If you do not have a remote deployment of Codewind you must follow instructions to [deploy Codewind remotely](./remote-deploying-codewind.html) before [connecting your local Codewind to the cloud](./remote-codewind-overview.html).

 ### Prerequisites